 SARS-COV-2-targeting Monoclonal Antibodies

 SARS-COV-2-targeting monoclonal antibodies (mAbs) are laboratory-produced antibodies that can help the immune system's attack on SARS-COV-2.
 These mAbs block entry into human cells, thus neutralizing the virus.
-The following SARS-COV-2-targeting mAbs are authorized for use through an EUA for the treatment of certain patients with COVID-19.
+The following SARS-COV-2-targeting mAbs are authorized for use through an EUA.

 Antiviral drugs are prescription medicines (pills, liquid, an inhaled powder, or an intravenous solution) that fight against viruses in your body.